e-hulten/july/README.md

 - Fix slight misalignment of plot and cbar when `date_grid` and `colorbar` are used in conjunction.
 - Document everything...
 - Add type hints.
-- Add automatic date handling for strings of more types than just `YYYY-MM-DD`
+- Add automatic date handling for strings of more types than just `YYYY-MM-DD`.